Observation Point Trail

 The trail will start to veer left and switchback again.
 You will pass by another junction for the East Rim Trail; turn left again to stay towards Observation Point.
 After switchbacking for quite a distance further, you will reach the top of this set and turn left again.
 Here your final objective is painfully obvious – the clear point around the cirque of rock that extends around to your right.
 You will traverse around this cliff-lined cirque, slowly gaining a moderate amount of elevation.

-Finally you will reach the sandy beginning of the point and hike the last 0.8km or so of the flat trail.
-At the point you will have magnificent views of Zion Canyon.
+Finally you will reach the sandy beginning of the point and hike the last 0.8 km or so of the flat trail.
+From the point you will have magnificent views of Zion Canyon.
 Most of the best photos you see of this park are taken at this very spot.
 Early in the morning the beautiful dawn sun strikes the right (west) canyon walls, and by 11 am or so, the entire canyon is illuminated.
 Angel’s Landing looks tiny from your perch, as do the shuttle buses running up and down the road.
 Rest here awhile, soaking in the views, then return the way you came.

-Don't make coffee at camp before the hike; wake up early and catch one of the first buses to beat the heat and crowds, then make coffee at the top!
+- Don't make coffee at camp before the hike; wake up early and catch one of the first buses to beat the heat and crowds, then make coffee at the top!

-Try combining this hike with Hidden Canyon for a longer excursion.
+- Try combining this hike with Hidden Canyon for a longer excursion.